Skip to content

 Storage, security, and backups

 Ledgerly allows Android's own backup feature to operate.
 This means that a copy of Ledgerly's on-device data may be included in the backup that Android makes to your personal Google account, depending on the backup settings on your device.
 That backup is created and controlled by Google and by you, through your Android settings.
 It is not a transfer of data to Mad Max Labs.
-Your encrypted OpenAI key is excluded from this backup.
+Your encrypted keys are excluded from this backup.
 You can turn backup off for Ledgerly in your Android settings.

 Permissions Ledgerly uses